smschm/gtgm/protocol-spec.md

 * `player_num` (int) 0 if you are the first player, 1 if you are second.
 * `hand` (array) An array of cards in hand.
 The order is significant, as a card's index will be used to identify it later.
-  A card's datatype is a struct with fields:
+  A card's datatype is a struct with fields named:
   * `rank` (int) 0 if an investment card, 2-10 if an expedition card.
   * `suit` (int) The suit (color) of the card, from 0-4.